asrgabreo/Exe-Tracker/README.md

 # Exe-Tracker
-A daily Exercises Tracker APP:</br>
+A daily Exercises Tracker WEB Application:</br>
-New User can be added.</br>
+New User can add themselves .</br>
-Users can track their daily exercises with the modification and deletion of exercise if require .</br>
+Users can track their daily exercises.
+They can modify and delete their exercies also .</br>
-Exercises list shows all the exercises with its date , duration and the respective user.</br>
+EXERCISES LIST => A common tabel for all the exercises with their respective creators and details </br>

-=>In this I have used React on the front end, with Node & Express JS on the back end and database used is MongoDb.</br>
+=>In this I have used ReactJS in the front end, with NodeJS & Express in the back end and database used here is MongoDb.</br>
 =>A simple and basic MERN project .</br>

 Created by Abhishek Singh @ ( https://github.com/asrgabreo ) , give a star if you like it.</br>

 ### [Live Site] https://exe-tracker.herokuapp.com/

-Setup:
-=> run npm i && npm start for backend and src side to start the development server and app-site respectively .</br>